PlanSnapper

 If you're buying a small property and concerned about financing, verify the square footage before going into contract.
 MLS figures for small properties are often inflated, sellers and agents sometimes include finished basement, garage conversion, or ADU space in the headline square footage to make the property appear larger.
 The lender's appraiser will use ANSI GLA, which may be significantly smaller.

 Getting a to-scale floor plan from the seller and calculating ANSI GLA yourself takes about 2 minutes with PlanSnapper.
 If the result is significantly smaller than the listing, factor that into your financing plan before signing.
+For a breakdown of each party's obligations, see who is responsible for verifying square footage.

 Verify GLA before it becomes a mortgage problem